Metal Tornado: Synopsis

 Helios World in Chester County, Pennsylvania design a system created by ex-employee Stephen Winters that can convert solar flares into electricity.
-After some testing he finds a flaw in his design that causes magnetic energy to escape, he phones CEO Jonathan Kane to alert him but ignores his warnings.
+After some testing he finds a flaw in his design that causes magnetic energy to escape, he phones CEO Jonathan Kane to alert him but Kane ignores his warnings.
 It produces a stronger magnetic field which causes metal to be attracted to it and he is killed in the process.

 They run a test using the design from an array of satellites which converts solar flares into a magnetic beam which is directed towards their power station.
-It is successful and stores it, but it forms a temporary magnetic field that sets off car alarms, but don't think it was an issue.
+It is successful and stores it, but it forms a temporary magnetic field that sets off car alarms, but they don't think it was an issue.
 They celebrate their success, and the scientists believe it was completely contained.
 Jonathan plans a test at their facility in France.

 Allysa Winters, Stephen Winters' wife, is interviewed by investigators about her husband's death.
-She looks into his work and what happened.
+She looks into his work and checks out what happened.

 Nearby, a lumberjack is cutting trees with a chainsaw when it rises off the ground and flies off.
-In another scene, a man is riding and stops his motorcross bike, but it flies into a magnetic energy vortex which expands.
+In another scene, a man is riding and stops his motocross bike, but it flies into a magnetic energy vortex which expands.

 Michael Edwards, notices that 2% of the magnetic energy gathered had been lost.
-He reports it to Greg urging him that more testing has to done but isn't concerned.
+He reports it to Greg urging him that more testing has to done but Kane isn't concerned.
 Meanwhile, Michael's son Nick Edwards is writing a paper about the power system and is interested in the power loss.
 Allysa Winters phones Helios and tries to warn them that it's dangerous.

 15 miles away, Stan, a gas station owner sees the vortex (now resembling a tornado) and his glasses are pulled into it.
 The vortex also starts to damage property.
 The sheriff Joe Riley investigates the phenomenon and contacts Michael to voice his concerns.
 Michael and Rebecca arrive to examine it further.
 They notice that their watches had stopped and their compass is spinning.
 Rebecca walks with it to see how far the field goes and where it is heading.
-Michael surmises that the power loss may have created it.
+Michael surmises that the power loss during magnetic energy storage, may have created it.